-Command Description Argument n and Information travel n Sets and/or displays the value that represents 100% travel. n = the desired length of travel in degrees. fdbk0pctma n Sets and/or displays the mA value of the Feedback signal that represents the 0% actuator position. for 0% actuator position in mA.
-The minimum value is 3 mA ("3.00") and the maximum value is at least 4 mA less than the Feedback signal value for the 100% actuator position. fdbk100pctma n Sets and/or displays the mA value of the Feedback signal that represents the 100% actuator position. n = the desired Feeback signal for 100% actuator position in mA.
+Command Description Argument n and Information travel n Sets and/or displays the value that represents 100% travel. n = the desired length of travel in degrees. fdbk0pctma n Sets and/or displays the mA value of the Feedback signal that represents the 0% actuator position.
+May also be set for decreasing direction of Feedback; i.e., see argument and information for "fdbk100pctma", but 0% would be the maximum value. for 0% actuator position in mA.
+The minimum value is 3 mA fdbk100pctma n Sets and/or displays the mA value of the Feedback signal that represents the 100% actuator position.
+May also be set for decreasing direction of Feedback; i.e., see argument and information for "fdbk0pctma", but 100% would be the minimum value. n = the desired Feeback signal for 100% actuator position in mA.
 The minimum value must be at least 4 mA greater than the Feedback signal value for the 0% actuator position.
 The maximum value is 21mA ("21.00"). fdbkfunc n Sets and/or displays whether or not the actuator Feedback signal is enabled. n = "0" (no feedback) or "1" (feedback). posis n Sets the point of actuator travel in relation to the actuator's current position.
 This command should only be used when the actuator is at a known position of travel. as a degree of full actuator travel trimfdbk4ma n Trims the Feedback signal at 4 mA.
 If the Feedback signal is not within 1 mA of 4 mA, an error will be returned.
 Note: The Feeback sourcing circuit is factory calibrated and normally does not require recalibration. from the actuator as measured trimfdbk20ma n Trims the Feedback signal at 20 mA.
 If the Feedback signal is not within 1 mA of 20 mA, an error will be returned.
 Note: The Feeback sourcing circuit is factory calibrated and normally does not require recalibration. from the actuator as measured